w3c/wai-curricula/content/content-author/images.md

 * Short Answer Questions &mdash; Ask students about the type of information that alternative text for informative images should convey.
 Assess how students explain the type of information that alternative text for informative images should convey.
 * Practical &mdash; Give students several informative images with adjacent text.
 Ask them to determine if the adjacent text provides enough information to understand the image and to include alternative text when needed.
 Assess how students provide alternative text for informative images based on the information conveyed in the image and on its adjacent text.
+* Practical &mdash; Give students several pages containing the same image.
+Ask them to determine when the image is informative and when it is decorative.
+Assess how students distinguish informative from decorative images based on context.

 {% include excol.html type="end" %}